Habdi018/Toxic-MultiOutputClassifier/README.md

 - train_keras.py -> The second set contains two neural classification models: CNN (convolutional neural network) and BiLSTM (bidirectional long short-term memory).

 ## Main
 In the main file, the whole program is compiled.
-After being compile, a prompt is appeared.
+After being compiled, a prompt is appeared.
 By entering a comment in the prompt, the comment is classified.

  ## Install dependencies